 How Lead Practitioner Accreditation can supercharge your professional conversations, staff interactions and learning discoveries SSAT

 Boris Johnson gives Timotay Playscapes playground project the thumbs on school visit Timotay Playscapes

 Ed:gen is the next generation of MIS, but is it evolution or revolution?
 IRIS

 Oxford University Press Courses

-How the schemes of work of this semi-formal SLD/MLD curriculum can make a difference in your setting…
+How the schemes of work of this formal SLD/MLD curriculum can make a difference in your setting…

 EQUALS’ schemes of work are open to personalisation, beginning at the start of the individual pupil’s learning journey and aiming for the highest level of independence possible.

 Pupils with severe learning difficulties (SLD) or moderate learning difficulties (MLD) learn differently, so it follows that the curriculum SoW used must be tailored to their specific needs.

 They can be used from primary to FE level.
 Suitable for all ages and stages of education, from 2 to 25 and even beyond, they’re not directly mapped to specific ages or Key Stages.